4277 was built at Swindon in 1920 and retained the inside steam pipes to the cylinders.

 In 1948 the locomotive passed into British Railways ownership where it was painted in unlined black livery.

 In 2008 it was sold to the Dartmouth Steam Railway where it carries the name Hercules.
-The locomotive is operational but the boiler certificate expires in February 2018.
+The the boiler certificate expired in February 2018.
 It was taken out of service after running at the Churnet Valley gala in early February 2018.

 |Home Base||Current Status||Owner|